hughobrien/zfs-remote-mirror/README.md

 Now go back to the start and fill in any missing steps.

+P.S.
+Once I have the image fully configured, I like to edit */etc/fstab* and make the *msdos* and *ufs* partitions readonly, and create a tmpfs for all of */var*.
+This means that if the system loses power when the external drive isn't in action, there should never be any issues with it coming back up clean.
+This probably isn't for everyone though.

+	/dev/mmcsd0s1   /boot/msdos     msdosfs ro,noatime      0 0
+	/dev/mmcsd0s2a  /               ufs ro,noatime          1 1
+	/dev/mmcsd0s3.eli       none    swap    sw      0       0
+	tmpfs   /tmp    tmpfs   rw,mode=1777    0       0
+	tmpfs   /var    tmpfs   rw      0       0

 Appendix - ECC Memory
 ====================
 It's been pointed out that if ZFS detects a bad checksum while reading, it will always mark the disk as the problem, even if the real fault is a bad memory module.
 If ZFS then attempts to *correct* it, based on some online redundancy, that correction too may pass through the bad memory thus actually corrupting it.